Basic Overview and Timeline

 Appeals

 The owner of a centrally-assessed property has a right to file an appeal of the assessment by August 1 or 90 days after the date the Commission mails the notice (whichever comes later).
 An owner who files an appeal must also file a copy of the application with the county auditor of each county in which the property is located.
-A county auditor who receives a copy of an application must provide a copy of the application to the assessor, attorney, legislative body and treasurer.
+A county auditor who receives a copy of an application shall provide a copy of the application to the assessor, attorney, legislative body and treasurer.

 An affected county has a right to file an appeal of the assessment if the county believes that the assessment should be 50% greater than the current value.
 The appeal must be made no later than 60 days after the last day on which the owner could have appealed.